Ashishsingh0529/occupancy-iq/README.md

-# OccupancyIQ - Intelligent Occupancy Management System
+# OPTURA - Intelligent Occupancy Management System

 A modern web application for intelligent people counting and occupancy management.
 Built with Next.js, TypeScript, and Tailwind CSS.